 Next i

-- When the selected cell is either empty or it contains a numeric value, range S4:S13 is cleared.
-The background color of the range becomes white.
+- When the selected cell is either empty or contains a numeric value, range S4:S13 is cleared.
+The range’s background color becomes white.

 Things to Remember